akhaten/eagle-core/docs/README.md

 in pkgs.mkShell {

     buildInputs = with pkgs; [
-      callPackage eagle-core {} # Use default.nix in the repo
+      callPackage eaglecore {} # Use default.nix in the repo
       # Yours others packages
       # ...
     ];